-Join Joseph Lowery for an in-depth discussion in this video Targeting storage availability, part of Fundamentals of Cloud Data Storage.
+Join Joseph Lowery for an in-depth discussion in this video Targeting storage availability, part of Learning Cloud Data Storage.

 - As I pointed out earlier, one of the key advantages of Cloud Data storage is its global availability.
 Of course, that's also one of its greatest challenges as well.
 In this lesson, we'll take a closer look at the various ways you can access your storage securely and efficiently.
 Let's focus on accessing object storage.
 Now by default, all containers and objects are initially private and only accessable by the project administrator, often referred to as the owner.
 Now, only the owner can grant permissions to others to read or interact with a container and its objects.

 Others, grantees, can include: people, individuals, identified by ID number or email, groups, like an email group, or domains, often expressed as a subnet range or an IP address.
 Collectively, these permissions are called access control lists, or ACL.
 Various services support ACLs written in a variety of languages, but the most common are XML and JSON.
 Let's go take a look at an example ACL from Google Cloud Storage.

 I have the acl-example-gcs.xml file open from Chapter 2 > 02_03 > Start folder of the Exercise Files.
 Let's walk through the file, and explain a little bit about what's going on.
 So this is titled the AccessControlList, and right after the start of the AccessControlList, the owner is listed.
 Now these are not full, actual IDs, but they're just there to give you the idea of what you need.
 And then after the owner are a series of entries, and these are the list items that can't access it.